magedsopihy/jenkins/README.md

 ## Features

 - multi branch pipline.
-- building app with maven tool.
+- seperate the logic in separate script file (main branch).
-- dockerize the app.
+- execute steps conditionally (feature/follow brach).
-- push the image to dockerhub.
+- seperate the repated logic in a shared library and configure it to be accessible in all jenkins jobs (jenkins-shared-lib branch).

 ---